Overview

 | Hatchback | 16-20 km/l |

-Highway driving improves these figures, while heavy city traffic reduces them.
-Use the Mileage Calculator to compute your own vehicle's actual figure from odometer and fuel data, rather than relying on the table above as anything more than a rough starting point.
+Highway driving improves these figures, while heavy city traffic pulls them down.
+Use the Mileage Calculator to compute your own vehicle's actual figure from odometer and fuel data, rather than treating the table above as anything more than a rough starting point.

 Step 3: Check Current Fuel Price

-Fuel prices vary by city and state due to differing local taxes (VAT and cess) layered on top of the base price.
-A price difference of ₹5-10 per litre between neighbouring states is common, and on a long interstate trip this can add up to a meaningful amount if you refuel mostly in a higher-tax region.
+Fuel prices vary by city and state because of differing local taxes (VAT and cess) layered on top of the base price.
+A price difference of ₹5-10 per litre between neighbouring states is common, and on a long interstate trip that can add up if you refuel mostly in a higher-tax region.

 Check the current pump price at your starting point before departure, and if your route crosses state lines, note the price difference so you can plan where to refuel most cost-effectively.